Cruella de Vil: Cruella

+Disney Parks and live productions

-Cruella is the only meetable character from the 101 Dalmatians franchise at the Disney Parks and Resorts, and is usually located on Main Street, U.S.A.
+Cruella is the only meetable character from the 101 Dalmatians franchise at the Disney Parks and Resorts, and is usually located on Main Street, USA.

 Cruella is also one of the Disney Villains Mickey fights in Disney's Hollywood Studios version of Fantasmic!
 Nighttime Show Spectacular in Walt Disney World.
 In Disney On Ice "Celebrations", Cruella was one of the Villains who appears during the Halloween Party.